hartwigmedical/hmftools/serve/README.md

 Genome wide event  | Description
 ---|---
-MICROSATELLITE_UNSTABLE  | Evidence is applicable when the genome has a MSI status HIGH_TUMOR_MUTATIONAL_LOAD | Evidence is applicable when the genome has a high tumor mutational load status HOMOLOGOUS_RECOMBINATION_DEFICIENT | Evidence is applicable when the genome has a HRD status
+MICROSATELLITE_UNSTABLE  | Evidence is applicable when the genome has a MSI status MICROSATELLITE_STABLE  | Evidence is applicable when the genome dopes not have a MSI status HIGH_TUMOR_MUTATIONAL_LOAD | Evidence is applicable when the genome has a high tumor mutational load status LOW_TUMOR_MUTATIONAL_LOAD | Evidence is applicable when the genome does not have a high tumor mutational load status HOMOLOGOUS_RECOMBINATION_DEFICIENT | Evidence is applicable when the genome has a HRD status HPV_POSITIVE | Evidence is applicable when viral presence of some form of HPV has been found EBV_POSITIVE | Evidence is applicable when viral presence of some form of HPV has been found

 ## Curation and harmonization of individual knowledgebases